-The U.S. Securities and Exchange Commission obtained a court order to freeze assets of traders who allegedly reaped more than $13 million by trading illegally ahead of CNOOC Ltd. (883)’s announcement that it would buy Nexen Inc. (NXY)
+The U.S. Securities and Exchange Commission obtained a court order to freeze assets of traders who allegedly reaped more than $13 million by trading illegally ahead of CNOOC Ltd. (883)’s announcement that it would buy Nexen Inc. (NXY:US)

 Hong Kong-based Well Advantage Limited and other unknown traders stockpiled shares of Nexen based on confidential information about the deal, the SEC said in a statement today announcing complaint filed at federal court in Manhattan.
 The court order froze about $38 million in assets, the SEC said.